ArtsFacultyMU/digitalia-module-digitalia_ltp_adapter/README.md

 ## TODO list
 - Add 'deleted' flag to objects deletd in Islandora
-- Solve possible race conditions when processing queue items and saving Isladora objects
+- ~~Solve possible race conditions when processing queue items and saving Isladora objects~~ the window is greatly reduced, if not removed

 ## Operation overview
 1. User in Islandora saves an object
 2. The object is exported into a directory shared between Islandora and Archivematica
 3. Object is added to queue to be ingested into Archivematica
 4. When cron is run, all objects in queue are ingested into Archivematica

+## Locking schema
+Upon entering the `archiveSourceEntity` function an attempt to lock the directory is executed.
+If successfull, the potential queue worker either finds a lock and waits, otherwise the save process waits until the transfer ended.
+Even if both processes (save and queue worker) somehow obtain lock and both procede, queue worker checks for `metadata.json`, which is copied after everything else has been copied to the directory.
+Writing of `metadata.json` should be atomic (uses `rename()` function).

 ## Terminology